Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/tricks.md

 ```
 ### Shard your data by one of common high cardinal GROUP BY key

-So on each shard you will have 1/N of all unique combination and this will result in smaller hash table.
+So on each shard you will have 1/N of all unique combination and this will result in smaller hash tables.

-Lets create 2 distributed tables with different distribution: rand() and by user_id
+Let's create 2 distributed tables with different distribution: rand() and by user_id

 ```sql
 CREATE TABLE sessions_distributed AS sessions